The Sims (video game): Sales

 The Sims was released on February 4, 2000, and became a best-seller shortly after launch.
 In the United States, it was the best-selling computer game of 2000, with domestic sales of 1.77 million units and revenues of $72.9 million.
 It remained the country's No. 1 computer title in 2001, when it sold an additional 1.48 million units and earned another $60.4 million in revenue.
 In 2002, The Sims became the top-selling PC game in history at the time, displacing Myst by selling more than 6.3 million copies worldwide.

 By September 2004, the game and its expansions had sold 41 million copies worldwide.
 By July 2006, the console versions of The Sims series had sold a combined 3.5 million units in the United States.
 Next Generation ranked The Sims as the 45th highest-selling game launched for the PlayStation 2, Xbox, or GameCube between January 2000 and July 2006 in the United States.
-To date, the Sims had sold more than 70 million copies worldwide making it one of the best selling video games of all time.
+A 2008 Eurogamer retrospective estimated that the original game had sold more than 50 million copies worldwide, or about 70 million copies when expansion packs were included.